 Hiring Legal Support (Optional But Highly Recommended)

-California law does not require you to have a lawyer, but it’s highly recommended—especially with DUI cases.
+California law does not require you to have a lawyer, but it’s highly recommended especially with DUI cases.
 Since there are many strict deadlines following a DUI, such as the 30-day license suspension, you want to act fast getting legal assistance.

 Depending on your income, you may actually be assigned a free public defender lawyer.
 While public defenders are helpful, they’re often working long hours and can only devote a certain amount of time to each case.
 For this reason, they’ll likely encourage you to go along with whatever you’re offered by the prosecution and not pursue further research or negotiation.

-A DUI defense lawyer is your best bet, since they will take the time and do the research required to bring about the best outcome for your case.
-You’ll want to hire them as soon as you can, starting the day after you’re arrested.
+A DUI defense attorney is your best bet, since they will take the time and do the research required to bring about the best outcome for your case.
+You’ll want to hire them the day after you’re arrested.

-As mentioned above, the DMV will automatically suspend your license once you’re arrested for DUI.
-This “administrative suspension” can only be fought if you act quickly—as in, within 10 days.
-This is how long you have to file a request for a hearing—your only chance to stop the suspension.
+The DMV will automatically suspend your license once you’re arrested.
+This administrative suspension can only be fought if you act within 10 days.
+This is how long you have to file a request for a hearing and it’s your only chance to stop the suspension.

-- Not Guilty: You intend to fight the DUI charge
+- Not guilty: You intend to fight the DUI charge.

-- No Contest: You aren’t openly admitting you’re guilty, but you’re not going to fight the charge.
-Any convictions or sentencing will happen as if you plead guilty
+- No contest: You aren’t openly admitting you’re guilty, but you’re not going to fight the charge.
+Any convictions or sentencing will happen as if you plead guilty.

 Sometimes during this hearing, the prosecution will offer you a deal if you plead guilty.
 However, most lawyers will discourage this until they’ve seen the evidence from the prosecution’s side.

-During the pre-trial, the prosecution shares all of their evidence.
-This is where an experienced DUI lawyer will examine this evidence and do some digging.
+During the pre-trial, the prosecution shares all their evidence.
+This is where an experienced Santa Ana DUI attorney will examine this evidence and do some digging.
 They’ll look at weak spots in how the evidence was collected, whether your rights were respected, how tests were conducted, and more.

-In some cases, like if the prosecution won’t negotiate or they have a weak case, your DUI lawyer may encourage continuing to trial.
+If the prosecution won’t negotiate or they have a weak case, your DUI lawyer may encourage continuing to trial.
 During the trial, a jury is present.
-Your lawyer will work to convince the jury you’re guilty and ideally, that you should be acquitted.
+Your attorney will work to convince the jury you’re not guilty and ideally, that you should be acquitted.
 If you are convicted, however, the judge will issue a sentence and your lawyer will pursue as light a sentence as possible.

-Speak with a Santa Ana DUI Lawyer Today
+Speak With a Santa Ana DUI Lawyer Today